opendatasoft/slate/source/includes/_dataset_actions.md

 }
 ```

-Unpublishes a dataset.

-This will delete all currently indexed records for the dataset and make the dataset disappear from the explore catalog.
-Unpublishing a dataset does not delete the dataset, it merely acts on the exposed part of the data.
+Remove the dataset from the serach API.
+Unpublishing a dataset does not delete the dataset.

 ### Parameters